 Portuguese labour law is not contained under a single law.
 The main sources are the Portuguese Constitution which sets forth fundamental rights and principles regarding both employees and employers, European legislation, the Portuguese Employment Code and the Regulation of the Employment Code.
 Furthermore, collective bargaining agreements as well as individual agreements also play a role.

 The vast majority of rules stipulated by the Portuguese Employment Code are mandatory and cannot be modified either by collective bargaining or agreement of the parties.
 All workers in Portugal are protected by Portuguese employment law.

 We can help you get a new employee started in Portugal fast.
-The minimum onboarding time we need is only 72 hours.
+The minimum onboarding time we need is only 5 working days.